partylikeits1983/ballistic_calculator/README.md

 ## What can you do with this program

-3. Run ballistic trajectories with different options: wind, air turbulences, initial height above the Earth’s surface;
+3. Run ballistic trajectories with different options: wind, air turbulences, initial height above the Earthï¿½s surface;
 even send to space or orbit around the Earth.
 4. Solve for ranges or max - the programs finds the angles (for both flat and high trajectories) for a given range.